What is a fulfillment center?

-A fulfillment center is a third-party service provider that processes and ships products your customers purchased.
-Fulfillment centers handle the logistics required to get an order to a customer’s doorstep, eliminating the need for you to package, address, and ship each order yourself.
+A fulfillment center is a third-party service provider that processes and ships products that your customers have purchased. eCommerce fulfillment handles the logistics required to get an online order to a customer’s doorstep, eliminating the need for you to package, address, and ship each order yourself.

-A variety of companies offer fulfillment center services.
+A variety of companies offer these kinds of order fulfillment services.
 Some, like Fulfillment by Amazon services, are available only to sellers who manage their online stores through certain platforms.
 Others, like FedEx Fulfillment, are integrated with other logistics services, while Floship or James and James Fulfillment are offered by companies specializing in fulfillment operations for third-party ecommerce vendors.

 Fulfillment centers: advantages and disadvantages